sdotpeng/CodePath-Prework/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app!
-- [x] Count the number of mistakes user has made, and return to 0 when game is restarted
+- [x] Count the number of mistakes user has made, and reset to 0 when game is restarted

 ## Video Walkthrough (GIF)